 - Advanced degrees (Masters) are even less likely 8%

-HR managers cite tattoos as 3rd attribute that limits career potential
+HR managers cite tattoos as the 3rd attribute that limits career potential

 - Feel tattoos/piercings hurt chances at a job interview 76%

 - Believe employees with tattoos may reflect poorly on their employers 39%